 Federal and state laws require the California Department of Education (CDE) to monitor implementation of categorical programs operated by local educational agencies (LEAs).
-LEAs are responsible for creating and maintaining programs which meet requirements.
+LEAs are responsible for creating and maintaining programs which meet minimum fiscal and programmatic requirements.

 FPM Regional Team Leaders (RTLs) coordinate teams of select CDE program monitors to conduct on-site or online monitoring of the LEA using the Program Instruments.